zameel7/tic-tac-toe/README.md

 > Players can alternatively place their markers on the board but the first play will be for the player with the "X" marker

-> Whenever there is a consecutive 3 markers "X" or "O" placed, diagonally or horizontally or vertically, the game declares the player with the 3 markers as the winner
+> Whenever there are consecutive 3 markers "X" or "O" placed, diagonally or horizontally or vertically, the game declares the player with the 3 markers as the winner

-> If there are no 3 consecutive markers placed even after the entire board is filled, the game will be declared as a tie
+> If there are no three consecutive markers placed even after the entire board is filled, the game will be declared as a tie

 > After each set of the game, players will be shown their points